 Starting from level 5, you can also Enter the Sewers.
 The sewers are accessible at København and Taungoo in the Sol system, and at Moissan, Cirque Centauri and Yards of Gadani in the Alpha Centauri system.
-At Barnard’s Star, on The Maid of Orléans has accessible sewers.
+At Barnard’s Star, only The Maid of Orléans has accessible sewers.
 This gives you a list of six opponents that you can attack in order, with the second becoming available once the first has been defeated, and so on.